CodeAsm/M68K302/Board - BacoRadio.md

 Rectangle, green pcb with 8 white standoffs, a Eurocard female angled socket and 4 empty ram slots.
 When I bought it, there was 1 ramslot filled with an odd kind of ram.
 I may have lost it since.

+update 11 march 2025, found a ram stick that fits and looks somewhat like i remmeber. the two stickers on its back match the shape of the other mainboard stickers.

 ### Roms

 2 roms, A and I believe B, the second rom, the apparently larger one is missing its protective film, I also believe i might have removed that at one point and placed protective stickers over teh window later.